isturgill/isturgill.github.io/aboutme.md

 - Cancer genomics
 - Immunology
 - Microbial genetics

+Other professional areas of interest include:
+- Data science
+- Machine learning and statistics
+- Software tool and pipeline development

 You can follow my [Google Scholar](https://scholar.google.com/citations?hl=en&user=MSiJ16UAAAAJ) page to view previous publications or connect with me on [LinkedIn](https://www.linkedin.com/in/ian-sturgill).